MicrosoftDocs/SupportArticles-docs/support/sql/performance/resolve-pagelatch-ex-contention.md

 ### Option 1: Execute the steps directly in a notebook via Azure Data Studio

 > [!NOTE]
-> Before attempting to open this notebook, check that Azure Data Studio is installed on your local machine.
-To install, go to [Learn how to install Azure Data Studio](/sql/azure-data-studio/download-azure-data-studio).
+> Before attempting to open this notebook, make sure that Azure Data Studio is installed on your local machine.
+To install it, go to [Learn how to install Azure Data Studio](/sql/azure-data-studio/download-azure-data-studio).

 > [!div class="nextstepaction"]
 > [Open Notebook in Azure Data Studio](azuredatastudio://microsoft.notebook/open?url=https://raw.githubusercontent.com/microsoft/mssql-support/master/sample-scripts/DOCs-to-Notebooks/T-shooting_PagelatchEX_LastPageInsert.ipynb)